Wilaak/PicoDI/README.md

 The ridiculously simple dependency injection (DI) container for PHP.

+### Overview

+- All services are singletons; each dependency is instantiated only once and shared (lazy-loading).
+- Extremely lightweight: just 86 lines of code.
+- Supports automatic constructor injection using type hints (autowiring).
+- Fully compatible with the PSR-11 container interface.

 ## How does it work?

-In any application, objects (called "services") often depend on other objects to do their job.
-Manually injecting these dependencies everywhere can be tiresome and error-prone, especially as your application grows.
+Ojects often depend on other objects to do their job.
+Manually injecting these dependencies everywhere can be tiresome and error-prone, especially when you need to use them in multiple places.

 A dependency injection container aims to help by acting as a "service directory": you configure each service once, and the container handles creating and wiring everything together automatically.